 Best 4 Day Workout Split: Upper Lower & Strength (Lean Muscle Secret)

-Workout Routines | Written by Nathan Petitpas | Updated on 10 April 2023
+Workout Routines | Written by Nathan Petitpas | Updated on 23 July 2024

-The 4 day workout split the perfect middle ground between low and high-volume programs that either require long training sessions for enough stimulus or do not provide enough time to recover between training sessions.13
+The 4 day workout split the perfect middle ground between low and high-volume programs that either require long training sessions for enough stimulus or do not provide enough time to recover between training sessions.1

-In addition, the best 4 day workout split is the upper lowers split since it trains the lower body and upper body evenly, but it can also be programmed using an bodybuilding split, push-pull, and so many more.
+In addition, the best 4 day workout routine is the upper lowers split since it trains the lower body and upper body evenly, but it can also be programmed using an bodybuilding split, push-pull, and so many more.
 No matter which one is chosen, the lean muscle secret of using compound movements that is the cornerstone and will provide best results due to their raw stimulus magnitude.

 Can You Build Muscle Working Out 4 Times a Week?

-While 4 day workout split isn’t a program with an insane amount of volume, it’s far from being a low-volume workout program so yes, a lifter can build muscle training 4 times a week and it may even be superior to other methods.
+While 4 day workout routine isn’t a program with an insane amount of volume, it’s far from being a low-volume workout program so yes, a lifter can build muscle training 4 times a week and it may even be superior to other methods.

-A lifter can also gain muscle from any lifting split if it is well done, however, a 1-day training split is inferior for muscle growth to training splits that are 2 or more days.1 For most people, to get a power muscle burn, 5 days is more than enough.
+A lifter can also gain muscle from any lifting split if it is well done, however, a 1-day training split is inferior for muscle growth to training splits that are 2 or more days.2 For most people, to get a power muscle burn, 5 days is more than enough.

 In fact, 5-day split workout, 6-day split workout, or 7-day workout plan are not as efficient and may be more beneficial for lifters who enjoy being in the gym more and are able to recover quickly due to superior genetics.